hrauch/rough_cld/README.md

     var rcld_456 = new RoughCld("svg_456")

 you have to use the name of your canvas div (svg_456).
-If you want to draw more then one causal loop on one page you have to declare an unique name for your class instance (rcld_456).
+If you want to draw more then one causal loop on one page you have to declare an unique name for each class instance (rcld_456).

 Nodes have the following structure:

   - First item is an id.
-  - Second you describe the x position
+  - Second you describe the x position.
-  - Then you declare the y position
+  - Then you declare the y position.
   - Every node can have a different color.
   - Next you describe the URL for more informations for this node.
 Normally you fill in "#".
   - Then you declare the title of your popver dialog.